UDOOboard/Bolt-Docs/docs/08_Arduino_Leonardo-compatible(ATmega32U4)/03_Pinout.md

 The embedded Arduino Leonardo-compatible input/output (I/O) pins operate at **5V**, with a maximum **40 mA** DC current per pin.
-They are located on the top of the board on a dual row dedicate female header(CN24).
+They are located on the top of the board on a dual row dedicated female header(CN24).

 <a href="../img/bolt_pinout_arduino.png" target="_blank"><img style="width:600px; " src="../img/bolt_pinout_arduino.png"></a>